A librarian can advise you on data extraction for your systematic review, including:

 Ready to start a systematic review?
 HSL Librarians can help!

 Fill out the Systematic Review Request Form and the best-suited librarian will get back to you promptly.
 Our systematic review service is only available to faculty, staff, students, and others who are affiliated with UNC Chapel Hill.

-In this step of the scoping review, you will develop your evidence tables, which give detailed information for each study (perhaps using a PICO framework as a guide), and summary tables, which give a high-level overview of the findings of your review.
+In this step of the systematic review, you will develop your evidence tables, which give detailed information for each study (perhaps using a PICO framework as a guide), and summary tables, which give a high-level overview of the findings of your review.
 You can create evidence and summary tables to describe study characteristics, results, or both.
 These tables will help you determine which studies, if any, are eligible for quantitative synthesis.

 Data extraction requires a lot of planning.
-We will review some of the tools you can use for data extraction, the types of information you will want to extract, and the options available in the review software used here at UNC, Covidence.
+We will review some of the tools you can use for data extraction, the types of information you will want to extract, and the options available in the systematic review software used here at UNC, Covidence.

 The Cochrane Handbook and other studies strongly suggest at least two reviewers and extractors to reduce the number of errors.

-Most review software tools have data extraction functionality that can save you time and effort.
-Here at UNC, we use a review software called Covidence.
+Most systematic review software tools have data extraction functionality that can save you time and effort.
+Here at UNC, we use a systematic review software called Covidence.
 You can see a more complete list of options in the Systematic Review Toolbox.